isomerpages/sciencecentre-emag/_stories/Environment/Which Street Shade Actually Keeps You Cool?.md

 <p>An inter-university team of researchers led by the Cambridge Centre for
 Advanced&nbsp;Research and Education in Singapore&nbsp;(CARES) conducted
-the first comprehensive study in Singapore comparing how different types of street shade types (such as trees, artificial structures, and mutual shading from buildings) perform at keeping pedestrians cool.
+the first comprehensive study in Singapore comparing how different types of street shade (such as trees, artificial structures, and mutual shading from buildings) perform at keeping pedestrians cool.
 Their findings could reshape how we design our cities and navigate our daily routes to beat the heat.</p>
 <p>Singapore's tropical climate regularly exposes residents to intense outdoor
 heat.
 With extreme temperatures becoming more common due to climate change, understanding effective cooling strategies is vital for public health.</p>